weavejester/compojure/README.markdown

 HTTP
 ----

-The HTTP module provides Compojure with a RESTful and functional way to define Java servlets.
-It's syntax was heavily inspired by the Ruby web framework, Sinatra.
+The HTTP library provides Compojure with a RESTful and functional way to define Java servlets.
+It's syntax was inspired by the Ruby web framework, Sinatra.

 To create a servlet, you pass a series of HTTP resource definitions to the `servlet` function: